OpenGL Driver Monitor is a developer tool that has two purposes. It is:

 An application that lets developers see how OpenGL works on a specific system and look at the capabilities of a driver

 An advanced diagnostic tool that OpenGL driver developers and experts can use to track down thorny performance issues

-Most OpenGL developers should not use the driver monitor application to analyze performance issues; they should instead use Shark and OpenGL Profiler.
+Most OpenGL developers should not use the driver monitor application to analyze performance issues; they should instead use Instruments and OpenGL Profiler.

 You’ll want to read this document if you: